 Final verdict: Which bank is right for you?

 SoFi’s hybrid Checking and Savings account gets you two accounts in one and has high APYs on its checking and savings account.
-You can redeem limited cashback offers in the SoFi app, and you can create up to 20 savings vaults with no withdrawal limitations.
+One of the better SoFi perks is the ability to create up to 20 savings vaults to sort your savings goals with no withdrawal limitations.

 On the other side, Capital One has a significantly larger suite of bank accounts and credit cards to choose from, and there are some branch locations, including cafés.
 Capital One has checking and savings accounts designed for everyday use, kids and teens — all of which earn interest with no balance requirements.
 It has over 30 credit cards, often featuring no annual fees and robust rewards, and it offers CDs with high rates and no deposit requirements.